dpplweb/dppl-content/_posts/joanie/0309-01-01-teen-events.md

 Cards For Hospitalized Kids – For teens in 6th-12th grade.
 Make Cards for Hospitalized Kids one Saturday a month in the Teen Lounge from 1-3 (or any amount of time you can give).

 ###ACT Preparation###
+ACT Practice Test & Strategy Workshop
+Get ready for the ACT with this two-part program presented by Kaplan Test Prep & Admissions.
+Takes place on two consecutive Saturdays in February of each year.

 ###Teen Book Club###